eunjijunekim/norm/README.md

 	* &lt;sample dirs> : a file with the names of the sample directories
 	* &lt;loc> : the location where the sample directories are

 It assumes there are files of ribosomal ids output from runblast.pl each with suffix "ribosomalids.txt".
-This will output `ribosomal_counts.txt` and `ribo_percents.txt`.
+This will output `ribosomal_counts.txt` and `ribo_percents.txt` to `Aligned_DATA` directory.

 * Exon to nonexon signal: